 Taking the ferry from mainland Spain to the Canaries is not such a straightforward thing to do.
 They are often full, it’s expensive, and it’s a long ride.

-The ride itself, the booking process, the time to prepare and recover, and a return trip to the Canary Islands will take about one week of your life.
+The ride itself, the booking process, the time to prepare and recover, and a return trip to the Canary Islands will take about one week of your life and it's a considerable investment.
 Is it worth it?
 Here are some considerations and information about the ferry journey from mainland Spain to the Canary Islands.

 The ferry companies operating mainland Spain – Canaries